mirjo3/projects/coding_temple_capstone/README.md

 Software: Python was used to retrieve a dataset from an API, clean, manipulate, and fix all possible data tables.

-Visualization: Tableau and Streamlit provide graphs, charts, and plots to distill long datasets
+Visualization: Tableau provided graphs, charts, and plots to distill long datasets

 By combining these methodologies, we are able to gain valuable insights into the distribution of medicare sponsored opioid treatment programs.